-Analyzing data and organizing community engagement sessions to identify the barriers to early childhood education access faced by families living in formerly redlined areas of Racine, Wisconsin.
+Analyzing data and organizing community engagement sessions to identify the barriers faced by families living in formerly redlined areas of Racine to accessing early childhood education.

-With the support of these data and networks built throughout the project, community stakeholders will be better equipped to create policy recommendations, including on budget decisions by local government partners.
-The findings will also help the City of Racine implement effective programs for economic inclusion and community development and will support Racine Unified School District’s early learning programs and the county Department of Human Services prenatal and parenting programs.
+With the support of these data and networks built throughout the project, community stakeholders are better equipped to advocate for specific policies, including budget decisions by local government partners to reduce the costs of child care.
+The findings will also help the City of Racine implement effective programs for economic inclusion and community development and will support Racine Unified School District’s early learning programs and the Racine County Department of Human Services’ prenatal and parenting programs.